 On Christmas Eve, children, especially boys, often go out singing 'kalanda' (carols) in the streets.
 They play drums and triangles as they sing.
 Sometimes the will also carry model boats decorated with nuts which are painted gold.
 Carrying a boat is a very old custom in the Greek Islands.

-If the children sing well, they might be given money, nuts, sweets and dried figs to eat.
+If the children sing well, they might be given money, as well things to eat like nuts, sweets and dried figs.

-Christmas Trees are becoming more popular in Greece, but they aren't traditional.
-Instead most houses will have a shallow wooden bowl with a piece of wire is suspended across the rim.
+Christmas Trees are popular in Greece.
+But an older and more traditional decoration is a shallow wooden bowl with a piece of wire is suspended across the rim.
 A sprig of basil wrapped around a wooden cross hangs from the wire.
 Some water is kept in the bowl to keep the basil alive and fresh.
 Once a day someone, usually the mother of the family, dips the cross and basil into some holy water and uses it to sprinkle water in each room of the house.

-This is believed to keep the 'Killantzaroi' (bad spirits) away.
-The Killantzaroi are meant to appear only during the 12-day period from Christmas to Epiphany (January 6th).
+This is believed to keep the 'kallikantzaroi' Καλλικάντζαρος (bad spirits) away.
+The kallikantzaroi are meant to appear only during the 12-day period from Christmas to Epiphany (January 6th).
 They are supposed to come from the middle of the earth and get into people's house through the chimney!
-The Killantzaroi do things like putting out fires and making milk go off.
-Having a fire burning through the twelve days of Christmas is also meant to keep the Killantzaroi away.
+The kallikantzaroi do things like putting out fires and making milk go off.
+Having a fire burning through the twelve days of Christmas is also meant to keep the kallikantzaroi away.